yotinnot/abs-documentation/docs/stores/index.md

 In aviation, all parts, tools and consumables all require proper documentation and traceability from the birth to cradle.
 All items must have associated paper works, part numbers, serial numbers and manufacturer batch numbers and must be easily identifiable.
 Although quite rare, manufacturers may find defects in their products' workmanship and need to recall them.

-With proper documentation, we can quickly identify in which component, on which aircraft, the parts were installed.

-These items play crucial roles in the airworthiness and safe operation of aircraft.
-In the past, a single wrong-sized screw unknowingly installed had caused a catastrophe.

-**Suspected Unapproved Parts** or **SUP** is a training subject that addesses the importance of using treaceable, approved parts against fake ones.
+With proper documentation, we can quickly identify in which component, on which aircraft, the parts were installed. **Suspected Unapproved Parts** or **SUP** is a training subject that addresses the importance of using and identifying treaceable, approved parts as opposed to fake ones.

+## Storage conditions

 Aircraft is made of metal, specifically aluminium (you may call it aluminum), at least the conventional one and until recently.
 Spare parts however, come in many meterials, plastic, steel, carbon or rubber.
 Each requires different care and storage conditions.

-## Storage conditions

 Unless required otherwise, all spare parts and consumables should be kept in a cool and dry place with controlled temperature and humidity.
 Suggested temperature is **not more than 25°c**.